repbin/repbin/doc/DESIGN.md

 To limit posting and retaining of messages the repserver requires each message to contain a hashcash-like proof of work.
-Contrary to the standard hashcash scheme, the scheme used by repbin allows the pre- calculation and reuse of proofs.
+Contrary to the standard hashcash scheme, the scheme used by repbin allows the pre-calculation and reuse of proofs.
 With repbin, the sending party generates a new ed25519 keypair and calculates the hash collision for the public key.
 It then uses the public key to signs the complete message with the ed25519 and attaches the hashcash nonce.
 The